The outdoor industry needs to cut the cord to polybags

 The bottom line: As an industry that is committed to sustainability, we need to completely rethink the processes, systems, and machinery that prioritize polybags as the primary mechanism to keep garments from being damaged.
 Examples of these types of material handling system possibilities are pouch or pocket sorters that allow for pickers to place roll-packed or loose units in a pouch that the system routes to a workstation for packing.

 The question is how can these types of material handling system technologies be expanded throughout the supply chain, and be adopted by factories and distribution centers?
-Paul Huppertz leads the Supply Chain Strategy practice at Crimson & Co North America, a global management consultancy that specializes in operations transformation.
-He says “These end-to-end polybag supply chain issues are mainly driven by retailers and their distribution channels, and how they handle single unit, or less-than-full case orders.
+Paul Huppertz leads the Supply Chain Strategy practice at Crimson & CO North America, a global management consultancy that specializes in operations transformation.
+He said that “these end-to-end polybag supply chain issues are mainly driven by retailers and their distribution channels, and how they handle single unit, or less-than-full case orders.
 Manufacturers are bagging products because retailers are asking for it.
 Retailers are asking for polybagged items because of the way their material handling systems are designed, to drive massive efficiencies to get products to the customer, in a way that’s pleasing to them.
 To put a dent in reducing polybags, those handling systems and processes have to be redesigned.
 The main thrust for change has to be in distribution centers that handle those unit orders.”

 REI is putting these concepts to the test with their recent announcement that brand partners need to dial back on their polybag use by Fall 2021 or be charged a non-compliance fee to help offset polybag recycling and handling costs.
 This will no doubt challenge distribution centers across the industry as brands strive to meet opposing polybag protocols from different retailers.
 But as one of the most critical retailers in the country, REI wields a big and powerful stick.
 Change is inevitable and it will have to come fast.